Asyakarasakal/Unreal-Level-Design/README.md

 A level design and environment composition study created in Unreal Engine 5.

-This project focuses on scene composition, prop placement, spatial layout, and visual presentation.
-Marketplace and third-party assets were used to build the environment, while the overall level layout, arrangement, and atmosphere were designed in Unreal Engine 5.
+This project focuses on level design, environment composition, prop placement, and visual storytelling using Unreal Engine 5.
+The environment was created using marketplace and third-party assets, while the overall layout, atmosphere, object placement, and scene composition were designed and assembled by me.

 ## Software